 What is an Inpatient Treatment Center?

-Inpatient rehab is a type of addiction treatment where patients diagnosed with alcohol or other drug addiction live inside a rehabilitation facility 24 hours a day, seven days a week.
+Inpatient rehab is a type of addiction treatment where clients diagnosed with alcohol or other drug addiction live inside a rehabilitation facility 24 hours a day, seven days a week.
 Residential inpatient drug rehab programs typically include medical supervision detoxification for drugs and alcohol at highly supervised and structured care.

 The addict may live alone in a specified room or board with a roommate, eat meals, and go to one-on-one or group therapy sessions several times a week.
-One significant benefit of an inpatient treatment center is that it places physical distance between patients and their potentially problematic home environments, which can help start the healing process.
+One significant benefit of an inpatient treatment center is that it places physical distance between clients and their potentially problematic home environments, which can help start the healing process.
 When they enter the fresh and new environment, they are disassociated from the everyday pressures of their lives, including their typical triggers to use drugs.

 Pacific Sands Recovery Center provides detox and inpatient health care services for people experiencing withdrawal symptoms due to drug or alcohol abuse.
-Our customized approach towards each patient in our care offers tailored treatment plans that consider your unique needs by combining various substance abuse treatment therapies and techniques.
+Our customized approach towards each client in our care offers tailored treatment plans that consider your unique needs by combining various substance abuse treatment therapies and techniques.